 Invest in technology

 There’s nothing worse than having a technology failure when you’re in the middle of an important video meeting or deadline.
 Prevent this from happening by investing in high-quality gadgets, making sure you have all of the necessary technology to get on with your working day faultlessly.
 Workplus working great for tracking workers hours.
 This should include a laptop with a built-in microphone and webcam for video calls, an ergonomic mouse, comfortable keyboard multifunctional printer and anything else you need for your specific job.
 A second monitor is highly recommended, as having one has been shown to improve productivity and time it takes to complete tasks.
+Checkout this blog to read how to free up space on a mac.

 While you’d normally have access to the office printer, stationery and filing cabinets, these are things you may not have at home.
 While you may not see the importance of them at first, they are all key tools to help you keep organized and are well worth investing in.
 Choose a printer that can scan, print and copy all in one to make the most out of your space, ensuring to keep a supply of compatible toner or ink cartridges from TonerGiant.
 Essential stationery will depend on your job, but having pens, post-it notes, notebooks and marker pens for a whiteboard is a wise idea.